About CAP®

 Interested In Joining the Central Florida CAP® Study Group?

 Learn more about how you can benefit our community and differentiate your services by earning the CAP® designation with the next Central Florida CAP Study Group launching in August 2022.
 The Study Group is intentionally small allowing for an elite and diverse mix of each discipline and intimate conversations with national and regional speakers.
-A partial scholarship for the Central Florida CAP Study Group has been made possible by support from Edyth Bush Charitable Foundation, for more information please contact one of the partners: The Catholic Foundation, Madelyn Weed F4 Wealth Advisors, Darrell DeVaney ShuffieldLowman, Greg Meier Each year the Central Florida CAP® Study Group will engage multi-sector, client-facing advisors and nonprofit executives to discuss ideas, experiences and coursework focused on improving philanthropy in our Central Florida community for generations to come.
+A partial scholarship for the Central Florida CAP Study Group has been made possible by support from Edyth Bush Charitable Foundation, for more information please contact one of the partners: The Catholic Foundation, Madelyn Weed 55 North Private Wealth, Darrell DeVaney ShuffieldLowman, Greg Meier Each year the Central Florida CAP® Study Group will engage multi-sector, client-facing advisors and nonprofit executives to discuss ideas, experiences and coursework focused on improving philanthropy in our Central Florida community for generations to come.
 Study sessions will enhance learning specifically about our region and our donors with an exchange of ideas and opportunities to meet donors and national and regional speakers.
 Regional existing CAP®s may join the cohort for sessions and NightCAP®s to develop a collaborative network of professionals to support those we serve by elevating their philanthropic aspirations for greater purpose and outcome.
 The group’s motto is “Doing More Together For Our Community Through Philanthropy.”